How it all began ...

-The Busselton Oral History Group ("BOHG") has been active in recording local stories that would otherwise be lost and disseminating them as publications, CDs and digital recordings to family and organisations.
-This tireless work has been carried out by a dedicated group of volunteers who have a passion for local community history.
+In that same year, Margaret Tickle and Margaret Dawson founded The Busselton Oral History Group ("BOHG"), and along with a dedicated group of volunteers, have been active in recording local stories that would otherwise be lost, and disseminating them as publications, CDs and digital recordings to family and organisations.

 The stories of people around us are unique and valuable treasures, not only for their families but for the wider community.
 They capture unwritten history and historical narratives which deserve to be collected and preserved, or they will disappear forever.